mariomarchiorello/mariomarchiorello/README.md

     -	SASS
     -	Python
     -	Django / Django REST
-    -	Git and GitLab
+    -	Git
     -	Docker

 -	My fields of interest are:
 	- Frontend  development.
     - Science (Geology, Geography and most recently Microscopy)
     -	Outdoor stuff (if it’s something that happens in the mountains, I will be happy to chat about it)
     -	Food and Wine and the craft and art behind it.